-Making such a soundproof box for your air compressor is an easy way to reduce the sound drastically.
-If your air tools doesn’t produce earth-shattering noise, to begin with, this box might make the entire sound fall to a minimum.
+Modifying such a soundproof enclosure box for your air compressor is an easy way to reduce noise drastically.
+If your air tool doesn’t produce earth-shattering noise, to begin with, this soundproof box might make the entire sound fall to a minimum.

-Rubber has sound-absorbing capabilities, and thus, it’s a probable solution to the problem.
-You can find rubber grommet on Amazon from around $2 to $10 or more prices.
-There are different types and sizes of rubber grommets available in the market so you can get one according to your machine.
+Rubber has sound level deadening capabilities, and it’s a probable solution.
+You can find rubber grommets on Amazon from around $2 to $10 or more prices.
+There are different sizes of rubber grommets available in the market so you can get one according to your machines.

-If the motor is secured using rubber grommet, you can reduce the noise significantly.
-The vibrations in the engine cause a lot of noise when an air compressor is run.
-As the rubber absorbs the vibrations, it reduces the noise too acting as an air compressor noise suppressor.
+If the motor is secured using this rubber, you can reduce the noise significantly.
+The vibration in the engines causes a lot of noise when air compressors start.
+As the rubber absorbs the vibrations, it reduces the noise levels to act as an air compressor’s sound deadening.

 Air filters clean the air when the compressor sucks in.
-So if they don’t work properly and gets dusty, the entire compression process will get noisy.
-In that case, before the air filters get clogged, it’s good to clean them up.
+So if they don’t work properly and get dusty, the compression process will get noisy.
+In that case, before the filters get clogged, it’s good to clean them up and save your compressor.

 Therefore, it’s recommended to clean up them at least once every 12 months though this does depend on where you live and its uses.
 The dusty environment calls for more cleaning.

 Oil-less air compressors tend to make more noise than others.
-If you are wondering how to quiet an oilless air compressor, lubrication is your answer.
-The friction between the different parts is the main reason behind all the annoying noise.
+If you are wondering to quiet an oilless air compressor, lubrication is your answer.
+The friction between the different types of parts is the reason behind all the annoying noises.
 That’s why it is essential to oil and lubricate the components to prevent friction and rust.

 This is an obvious solution.
-If you get an air compressor of better quality after checking the decibel (dB) count, there’s a lesser chance of having a headache due to crazy noises.
-A cheap air compressor will only cost more in the long run with all the parts needing touch-ups and replacements again and again.
+If you get an air compressor of better quality materials after checking the decibel (dB) count, there’s less chance of having a headache due to crazy noises from your compressor.
+A cheap budget new air compressor will only cost more in the long run with all the parts needing touch-ups and replacements again and again.

 It’s always good to let experts help out when you’re confused about what the problem is?
-And how you make your compressor quieter?
-Which actually works!
+And how do you make your air compressor quieter?

-Only a professional or experienced person can tell what the clicking sound, humming motors, and squeals at the startup of the machine really means.
+Only a professional or experienced person can easily tell what the clicking sound, humming motors, and squeals at the startup of the machine really matter.

-Once a year, it is good to have your engine serviced.
-Regular checkups can ensure an efficient performance of the device.
+Once a year, it is good to have your air compressor serviced.
+Regular checkups of your air compressor can ensure top-notch performance and durability.